copenlu/academic-kickstart/content/talk/2021_01_eacl/index.md

   focal_point = "Right"
 +++

-2 papers by CopeNLU authors are accepted to appear at ACL 2020.
-One paper is on explainable fact checking, providing the first study of how fact checking explanations can be generated automatically based on claim content, and how this task can be modelled jointly with veracity prediction; whereas the other one is on script conversion, proposing a novel Chinese character conversion model that can disambiguate between mappings and convert between Chinese scripts</a>.

-<a href="/publication/2020_acl_atanasova/">Generating Fact Checking Explanations</a>.
-<a href="/authors/pepa-atanasova/">Pepa Atanasova</a>, <a href="/authors/jakob-grue-simonsen/">Jakob Grue Simonsen</a>, <a href="/authors/christina-lioma/">Christina Lioma</a>, <a href="/authors/isabelle-augenstein/">Isabelle Augenstein</a>.

-<a href="/publication/2020_acl_a/">2kenize: Tying Subword Sequences for Chinese Script Conversion</a>.
+A paper by CopeNLU author is accepted to appear at EACL 2021.
+The paper aims to bridge the gap between high- and low-resource languages by investigating to what degree cross-lingual models share structural information about languages.

+<a href="/publication/2021_EACL_Bjerva/">Does Typological Blinding Impede Cross-Lingual Sharing?</a>.
-<a href="/authors/pranav-a/">Pranav A</a>, <a href="/authors/isabelle-augenstein/">Isabelle Augenstein</a>.
+<a href="/authors/johannes-bjerva/">Johannes Bjerva</a>, <a href="/authors/isabelle-augenstein/">Isabelle Augenstein</a>.